 More companies manufacturing in China are weighing the options of moving manufacturing operations to Mexico – a choice made attractive not just because of rising Chinese labor costs, but also mounting freight bills and excessive shipping time.

-Shipping and Freight Costs from China to North America
+Costs from China to North America

 Labor in Mexico out performs labor in China providing more productivity, quality, and overall value.
 Bill Golden, former president of International Logistic Solutions (ILS), a third-party logistics company that specializes in international freight forwarding, warehousing, and import/export services, noted how labor is not the main issue driving companies from China to Mexico, it’s the shipping costs from China that are extremely high compared to Mexico.